 Read our full eHarmony Review

 Executive Editor and Founder of Cupid’s Pulse, Lori Bizzoco says If you are looking for a the real, real, real deal, Elite Singles claims to have the most marriage-minded and educated singles.
 According to their public data, their members are past the age of 30 and they have at least a college degree.
 “The singles on Elite have spent time on their careers and are now looking to settle down and take the next step in life,” she continues.
-She thinks part of the reason this site is a go-to for those seeking relationships is the fact you have to fill out a 200-question personality test to help them match you.
+She thinks part of the reason that Elite Singles is one of the best dating sites for marriage is the fact you have to fill out a 200-question personality test to help them match you.
 That’s a commitment in itself!

 Read our full Elite Singles Review